ostroproject/ostro-os/doc/architecture/software-update.rst

 Everything else is optional and can be either deployed or removed by using the software update client program.

-Ostro OS developers can also use bundles if they follow the rule that each application is contained in its own bundle.
+Ostro OS developers can also use bundles by following the rule that each application is contained in its own bundle.

 .. _bundles: https://clearlinux.org/documentation/bundles_overview.html

-XXX TODO: add here or in the howto some info on how to create bundles, once that part is working.